 Mr. Juchnik achieved a black belt ranking in the Tracy Brothers system and opened a few Dojo’s to teach the system to others.
 One of his students, George Santana, introduced Mr. Juchnik to James Mitose.
 Mr. Juchnik then trained, verbally, with Mr. Mitose when visiting Mr. Mitose in prison.

-Subsequent to the death of Mr. Mitose, Mr. Juchnik formed the Sei Kosho Shorei Ryu Kempo system to promote and foster the teachings of Mr. Mitose.
-He has also been instrumental in fostering cooperation and cross training efforts among the various martial arts of the world.
+After the death of Mr. Mitose, Mr. Juchnik formed the Sei Kosho Shorei Ryu Kempo system to promote and foster the teachings of Mr. Mitose.
+He has also been instrumental in fostering cooperation and cross-training efforts among the various martial arts of the world.

 Mr. Juchnik is also quite accomplished in a variety of martial arts systems, including Arnis, Tang Soo-do, Tracy Brothers Kenpo, and Kosho Kempo.

 Carlos Gracie studied Jiu-jitsu under Mitsuyo Maeda in the early 1900s.
 He is credited with being one of the primary founders of what is today the Brazilian Jiu-jitsu system of martial arts.
 His style has evolved to become the famous Gracie Jiu-jitsu System taught by Gracie family members and senior practitioners throughout the world.